-Table 3.3.1 Theme components - Settlement pattern 3.3.2 Element - Localities 3.3.2.1 Specific outcomes 3.3.2.2 Land use strategies (1) Role of localities in decisions on future land use (1) Decisions on future land use are cognisant of their locational context and reflect the unique role of each of the localities in the region - be it urban areas, rural or coastal townships, rural production areas, tourist destinations, natural landscape or coastal areas and islands.
-3.3.3 Element - Key urban areas 3.3.3.1 Specific outcomes 3.3.3.2 Land use strategies (1) Role of key urban areas in managing growth The Mackay region's population is concentrated within the key urban areas of Mackay, Walkerston, Sarina, Marian and Mirani.
+3.3.2 Element - Localities 3.3.2.1 Specific outcomes 3.3.2.2 2 Land use strategies (1) Role of localities in decisions on future land use Decisions on future land use are cognisant of their locational context and reflect the unique role of each of the localities in the region - be it urban areas, rural or coastal townships, rural production areas, tourist destinations, natural landscape or coastal areas and islands.
+3.3.3 Element - Key urban areas 3.3.3.1 Specific outcomes 3.3.3.2 2 Land use strategies (1) Role of key urban areas in managing growth (2) The Mackay region's population is concentrated within the key urban areas of Mackay, Walkerston, Sarina, Marian and Mirani.
 The Mackay urban area contains the majority of the Mackay region's growing population and facilitates growth in: (a) development areas within the priority infrastructure area that can be well serviced through planned infrastructure investment; and (1) The Mackay, Walkerston, Sarina, Marian and Mirani urban areas are developed in accordance with the hierarchy of centres, the principles of urban consolidation in sequence with planned infrastructure investment, and applicable local plans.